 Safety guardrails, dependency prevention, and quality thresholds for AI in emotionally sensitive and high-stakes domains.

-Before moving into AI and UX, I spent four years directing business operations at a global cybersecurity firm.
-The company grew 250% during that period, across multiple countries and U.S. states, and my job was to make sure the organization didn't break under that weight.
+Before moving into AI and UX, I spent nearly a decade in operations roles across technology organizations.
+The most recent chapter was four years as Director and Manager of Business Operations at a global cybersecurity firm, where the company grew 250% across multiple countries and U.S. states.
 I worked closely with executive leadership on budgets, resource allocation, and compliance, led SOC II audits, built workforce analytics dashboards, and cut hiring time-to-fill by 30% through process redesign.

 That experience gave me a ground-level understanding of how enterprise teams operate, where processes fail, and what it takes to build systems that hold up beyond a slide deck.
 It is the lens I bring to every AI project.